0xh3xa/0xh3xa.github.io/_posts/ctf/2025-03-21-picoctf-tap-into-hash.md

 date: Mar 21, 2025
 ---

-Today, we're diving into the picoCTF challenge: `Tap into Hash`.
+Today, we're diving into the picoCTF challenge: `Tap into Hash` 2025.
 Let's break it down step by step and decrypt the given ciphertext.

 ![alt text](/assets/images/posts/ctf/picoctf-tap-into-hash/ctf-image.png)

-### Understanding the Source Code
+## 📊 Challenge Overview

 The provided Python script accepts an argument and runs a main function that displays the encrypted string.
 Before writing a decryption function, let's first analyze how the encryption process works.

+## 🔑 Solution

 ### Breaking Down the encrypt Function